-4.3 Minimum age for dogs
+4.3 Minimum age for dogs [Changes in red effective from 15 April 2024]

-Dogs less than 18 months old must not run in a race meeting.
+Dogs less than 18 months old must not warm up or run in a heat at a race meeting.

-Dogs less than one year old must not run over jumps or train on a box at any flyball event.
+Dogs less than one year old are only permitted to do flat recalls must not run over jumps or train on a box at any flyball event.